aloknathyadav2010/GitExplorer-Demo/README.md

 # Git Explorer

-We built **Git Explorer** to solve a problem every non-technical person in tech faces:
-**How do I understand what this code actually does?**
+We built **Git Explorer** to solve a problem every non-technical person in tech faces:  **How do I understand what this Github project actually do?**

-An AI-powered chatbot that allows you to explore and ask questions about one or more public GitHub repositories using the power of Gemini and the GitHub API.

 ---